 We’ve helped several companies do it and can tell you more about your options.

 Fortunately, the process isn't as complicated as it sounds.
 Here's what marketers who are interested in migration need to know:

 When it comes time to migrate your website to HubSpot CMS, you have three options.

 You may not have known that HubSpot’s expert migration team can move your website over to HubSpot for you.
 I’d recommend this approach if you plan to keep the same design you already have and literally just plan on moving your website verbatim over to HubSpot.
 This usually takes around a month and costs vary, but are reasonable.

 2. Let a HubSpot Design Certified Partner do it for you.

 Alternately, an independent HubSpot partner can handle the migration for you.
 The benefit of a certified designer is that the job will often be done faster and you'll have more control when changes need to be made.
 Having HubSpot features like calls to action and landing pages added to your website will help tap the power of the marketing platform.
-A HubSpot partner (like us or others) can advise you how to make the most of tracking and lead generation while putting your website on the HubSpot CMS.
+A HubSpot partner (like us) can advise you how to make the most of tracking and lead generation while putting your website on the HubSpot CMS.